 Malnutrition is a growing development priority

-Quantifying Germany’s overall engagement in the area of nutrition is difficult.
-According to OECD DAC data, Germany spent US$18 million on basic nutrition in 2016 – however, it is much more difficult to quantify donor support for nutrition-sensitive interventions due to their multi-sectoral nature.
-According to the 2017 ‘ Global Nutrition Report’, which relies on figures reported by donors themselves, Germany spent an additional US$84 million on nutrition-sensitive interventions in 2015.
+According to OECD DAC data, Germany spent US$20 million on basic nutrition in 2017 (latest year for which bilateral data is available) – however, it is much more difficult to quantify donor support for nutrition-sensitive interventions due to their multi-sectoral nature.
+According to the 2018 ‘ Global Nutrition Report’, which relies on figures reported by donors themselves, Germany spent an additional US$187 million on nutrition-sensitive interventions in 2016.

 BMZ shapes Germany’s policy on nutrition